sparkslabs/kamaelia/README.md

 For future (maintenance mode) Kamaelia development

+Note:

-Note: Kamaelia is stable, and useful.
+* Kamaelia is stable, and useful.
-However: Kamaelia is not  under active development at present.
+* Kamaelia is not  under active development at present.
+* Kamaelia IS maintained.
+Pull requests WILL be considered.
+Fixes are welcome
+* There are approximately 1-2 releases per year at the moment as of August 2025

 The website still exists here, and still largely correct: http://kamaelia.org/

 Guild
 =====